 Get to know the platform well and master how to manage it.
 The goal is to limit as many technical problems as possible.
 Make sure speakers know how to unmute themselves, share screens, remove filters, etc.

-Seek out the Best Location for the Event
+Seek out the best location for the virtual event

 As many viral videos have shown, pets, children, and other things can interrupt speakers during a virtual event.
-Search out in advance a quiet place with an attractive background and minimal distractions.
+One of the often disregarded, but imperative steps if you want to learn how to host a successful virtual event is the location.
+Search out in advance for a quiet place with an attractive background and minimal distractions.

 It is not difficult to include sponsors in your virtual event.
 Use videos, live streaming, social media, etc. Dedicate some of the event’s time to them so they can showcase themselves or their product.
 There are several options to display their logo and content that have the same impact as at an in-person event.

-The next step in how to host a virtual event is to promote it.
+The next step in how to host a virtual event bound to succeed is to promote it.
 Promoting virtual events is no different than promoting in-person events.